Member Sponsored Fellowships

-Bits & Watts Founding member, State Grid Corporation of China, has generously provided funding for postgraduate work focused on innovations for the 21st century electric grid.
-In past years they have funded PH.D. students and are currently funding two postdoctoral positions for recent Ph.D. graduates to work on creative, multidisciplinary research projects that explore new directions for the digital transformation of electric grid.
+Bits & Watts former member, State Grid Corporation of China, generously provided funding from 2017 through 2020 for postgraduate work focused on innovations for the 21st century electric grid.
+These positions are intended to enable work on creative, multidisciplinary research projects that explore new directions for the digital transformation of electric grid.
+From 2017-2019 State Grid funded four positions and in 2020 they funded two additional postdoctoral positions.

 2017 Ph.D Fellowships